deadbaed/pass-menubar/readme.md

 - macOS 11.0 (Big Sur) or later
 - An Xcode certificate with **Keychain Sharing** capability

+## Tests

+I have included a test passwordstore alongside a secret key.
+Find them in [pass-menubarTests/assets/](./pass-menubarTests/assets).

+There is also a Dockerfile with a simple linux environement to play around with the real `pass`.

 ## Screenshots

 ![Interface of application](./screenshots/interface.png)